IADR Colgate Research in Prevention Travel Awards

 - In addition, entrants can only receive an IADR Colgate Research in Prevention Travel Award once.

 - Applicants MUST be IADR members.

-- To apply you must select the IADR Colgate Research in Prevention Travel Awards when submitting your abstract for the 92nd General Session & Exhibition of the IADR in Cape Town, South Africa, June 25-28, 2014, by the January 13, 2014 abstract deadline
+- To apply you must select the IADR Colgate Research in Prevention Travel Awards when submitting your abstract for the IADR/AADR/CADR General Session & Exhibition in Boston, Massachusetts, March 11-14, 2015, by the October 14, 2014 abstract deadline

 - Fill out the eligibility requirements.